the1lab/1lab/src/Cat/Functor/Equivalence.lagda.md

 ```

 This theorem implies that any fully faithful, "merely" essentially
 surjective functor between categories is an equivalence:

-This implies that any functor between categories automatically splits

 ```agda
   ff+eso→is-equivalence : is-eso F → is-equivalence F